brianhill/ancient-astronomy/index.md

 ### Term 2

-Please examine the table of contents of the book by James Evans that we will use as our guide.
-His broad outline is:
+Please examine the table of contents of Evans' book that we will be using as our guide.
+His broad outline fits into our Term 2 as:

 1. The Birth of Astronomy
 2. The Celestial Sphere